molokatanPrivate/advanced-item-crafting/README.md

 You can add default additional costs for each craft type.
 Simply set the values for "Item to use when ... a perk".
-The default costs is set to use epic scrap.
+The default costs is set to use scrap.

-*If your server is not supporting epic, you should change that.*

 Additional costs can be increased for each kit used during crafting process depending on the perk of the kit.

 ### Named Items
 Named items can be restricted and unrestricted.
 If restricted, the player cant reveal additional perks.
-For unrestricted items, the player can unveil additional perks, if the total amount of perks is not exceeding the max allowed number.
+The player can unveil additional perks for unrestricted items, if the total amount of perks is not exceeding the max allowed number.
 Additional costs can be defined according to other perk crafting actions.

 The player will not be able to improve chances with kits.